Ethnic inequalities in access to dementia diagnosis and good quality care in the United Kingdom

 - 12% lower in Asian men than White men

 More research is needed to elucidate the reasons for the higher incidence of dementia in certain ethnic groups.
-Previous research has shown that factors which affect dementia risk, such as level of formal education, financial deprivation, smoking, physical activity, mental health and some mid-life health outcomes, differ between groups.
-Other research has shown that South Asian people may have a lower risk of getting dementia.
+Previous research has shown that factors which affect dementia risk, such as level of formal education, financial deprivation, smoking, physical activity, mental health and some mid-life health outcomes, differ between ethnic groups.

 Wesley Dowridge, member of King’s College London’s Social Care Workforce Research Unit Service User and Carer Advisory Group, and study steering group member, added: “As a Black carer and one of the Windrush generation, these findings make me think about why Black people I know have been reluctant to seek help for memory problems: worries about being treated fairly, or being put in a care home.
 This study shows how important it is that messages about the benefits of timely dementia diagnoses reach everyone, especially people from minority ethnic groups.”